ibagroup-eu/Visual-Flow-jobs/README.md

 # About Visual Flow

-Visual Flow is an ETL tool designed for effective data manipulation via convenient and user-friendly interface.
+Visual Flow is an ETL/ELT tool designed for effective data management via convenient and user-friendly interface.
 The tool has the following capabilities:

 - Can integrate data from heterogeneous sources:
+  - Azure Blob Storage
   - AWS S3
   - Cassandra
   - Click House
   - DB2
+  - Databricks JDBC (only in global configuration)
+  - Databricks (only in Databricks configuration)
   - Dataframe (for reading)
+  - Google Cloud Storage
   - Elastic Search
   - IBM COS
   - Kafka